Julian Marchlewski: Life and career

 After the failure of the 1905 revolution, Marchlewski returned to Germany, where he lived semi-illegally for nine years.
 His partnership with Parvus as it emerged that Parvus's management had bankrupted their publishing venture.
 He worked as a journalist writing for newspapers run by the German Social Democratic Party until September 1913 when, as acting editor of Leipziger Volkszeitung, he was barred by the party from publishing an article by Rosa Luxemburg.
-He broke off relations with the SDP leadership, which he believed had become 'revisionist' - ie no longer revolutionary.
+He broke off relations with the SDP leadership, which he believed had become 'revisionist' - i.e. no longer revolutionary.
 In December 1913, he launched a new journal, Sozialdemokratische Korrespondenz, using his flat as the editorial office, with himself, Rosa Luxemburg and Franz Mehring as the regular contributors.
 On the outbreak of war in 1914, he joined the small anti-war group within the SDP, led by Rosa Luxemburg and Karl Liebknecht, originally known as Gruppe Internationale, later as Spartakusbund, the forerunner of the German Communist Party.
-Marchlewski was arrested in January 1916, and was in a German prison during the Russian Revolution, but was released in June 1918 as part of a prisoner exchange that followed the Treaty of Brest-Litovsk and deported to Russia, where he joined the Bolsheviks.
-He was named as a Soviet diplomatic representative first in Vienna, and in October his name was put forward as the first soviet ambassador in Poland, but never took up either post, because neither the Austrians nor the Poles recognsied the soviet regime, and instead stayed in Russia organising Polish communists.
+Marchlewski was arrested in January 1916, and was in a German prison during the Russian Revolution, but was released in June 1918 as part of a prisoner exchange that followed the Treaty of Brest-Litovsk and was deported to Russia, where he joined the Bolsheviks.
+He was named as a Soviet diplomatic representative first in Vienna, and in October his name was put forward as the first soviet ambassador in Poland, but never took up either post, because neither the Austrians nor the Poles recognised the Soviet regime, and instead stayed in Russia organising Polish communists.